munificent/craftinginterpreters/book/the-lox-language.md

 chapters.
 A `for-in` loop needs some sort of dynamic dispatch in the iterator protocol to handle different kinds of sequences, but we don't get that until after we're done with control flow.
-We could circle back and add `for-in` loops later, but I didn't think doing so would teach you anything particularly interesting.
+We could circle back and add `for-in` loops later, but I didn't think doing so would teach you anything super interesting.

 </aside>

 ## Functions

-You've already seen a function call already with our friend `print`.
+You've seen a function call already with our friend `print`.
 They look just like they do in C:

 ```lox
 makeBreakfast(bacon, eggs, toast);
 ```

-You can also call a function without passing any arguments to it:
+You can also call a function without passing anything to it:

 ```lox
 makeBreakfast();